priera/not_hot/README.md

 not_hot
 =======

-Yet not another not hot compiler
+Yet not another "not hot" programming language compiler